Cadillac SRX: 2013 facelift

-For the 2013 model year, all trim levels of the SRX receive an infotainment system marketed as the "Cadillac User Experience" (CUE) as well as new safety features and active noise cancellation technology.
+For the 2013 model year, all trim levels of the SRX received an infotainment system marketed as the "Cadillac User Experience" (CUE) as well as new safety features and active noise cancellation technology.
 Additional interior features included standard HD radio, Bluetooth audio streaming, additional USB ports, SD card slot and 12-volt outlet, revised headphone and remote design for rear seat entertainment, and revised shift knob, steering wheel, and instrument cluster.
 The front styling and faux fender vents were revised.
 Three new colors: Evolution Green Metallic, Glacier Blue Metallic and Silver Coast Metallic were added, and wheels options were revised.

 2014 changes

 For the 2014 model year, 18-inch chrome wheels were added to the Luxury trim and the Driver Awareness package received Intellibeam headlights.
-Exterior colors Graphite Metallic, Terra Mocha Metallic, and Sapphire Blue Metallic were added caramel and ebony interior accents became options.
+Exterior colors Graphite Metallic, Terra Mocha Metallic, and Sapphire Blue Metallic were added, and caramel and ebony interior accents became options.

 2015 changes

 The 2015 SRX added 4G LTE connection and a standard Wi-Fi hotspot.
 Exterior colors Cocoa Bronze Metallic and Majestic Plum Metallic were added.